-The policies and procedures will be available for online access through the District's computer network.
-Staff will be notified of any revisions, additions or deletions to the policies and/or procedures within five (5) working days of approval of the Minutes adopting same by the Board of Education.
+The policies and procedures will be available for online access through Board Docs.
+FLT will be notified of any revisions, additions or deletions to the policies and/or procedures.

-18.5 Member's Handbook.
+18.5 Teacher's Handbook.

-A member's handbook will be available online.
+A teacher's handbook will be available online.